markNZed/processism-react-three/storyboard.md

 ## 54.1.
 Objective
 Introduce dynamic ontology
 ## 54.2.
 Animation
 ## 54.3.
 Narration
-As we interact with others, the symbols and words we use are not static—they evolve, adapt, and transform, influencing how we perceive the world and ourselves.
+As we interact with others, the symbols and words we use are not static — they evolve, adapt, and transform, influencing how we perceive the world and ourselves.
 The language we use is not merely a collection of fixed meanings; it is a dynamic process that shapes and reshapes our experience and our reality.

 Language is more than just words.
-It encompasses any use of symbols for communication—body language, dress codes, dance, music, mathematics, and more.
+It encompasses any use of symbols for communication — body language, dress codes, dance, music, mathematics, and more.
 These forms of language are deeply connected to our shared experiences and practices, influencing how we relate to one another and to the world.

 Our language directs our attention and mediates our experience.
 English, for example, is well-suited for describing reality from an essentialist perspective, where things have fixed, unchanging essences.
 However, it is less equipped to express the fluid, dynamic nature of reality as seen through a process-centric lens.